thojmr/PregnancyPlus/README.md

 ## Some Tips
 - Use one of the High Poly meshes (uncensors) for screenshots.
 It makes the belly more round and less jagged.
 [Quick Guide Below](#high-poly-mesh)
 - The more Multiplier you apply, the more -StretchX and -StretchY you should apply.
-This lets you apply even more Multiplier
+Otherwise the belly gets too wide and tall
 - The Taper sliders are good at making the shape more egg like
-- Too much Roundness slider will cause clothes to clip at the top of the belly
+- Too much Roundness slider will cause clothes to clip at the top/bottom of the belly.
+Maybe I'll fix this one day...
-- If you see jagged edges or shadows on the skin, use the "Smooth Belly Mesh" button to reduce it.
+- If you see stretched skin near the edges, use the "Smooth Belly Mesh" button to correct it, or reduce your Stretch sliders if that doesn't help.
   - Optionally if you have the Vanilla+ shaders from Xukmi, the ones with tesselation can achieve the same effect if you increase the Tesselation Smoothness.
+  - A HighPoly mesh will have the greatest effect on reducing this
 - There will always be some amount of cloth clipping at extreme sizes.
 You can use the Cloth Offset slider to help, but It's a difficult problem to solve
 - You can use the Individual Clohting Offset GUI to offset a single piece of clothing at a time now.
 Great for overlaping or tight fitting clothing
 - **Hover over any Plugin Config options in game for more detailed descriptions**